What is the Moneyfarm Pension?

 How much will my Moneyfarm Pension cost?

-Our fees are low-cost to ensure that you keep more of your money for retirement.
-Whether you invest £10,000 or £1 million, our investor-friendly fee structure will suit your needs.
+Whether you invest £10,000 or £1 million across your pension, ISA, or GIA, our investor-friendly fee structure will suit your needs.
 There will be no surprise flat fees or charges for rebalancing, transferring or for meeting targets.

 At Moneyfarm, we believe everyone should have access to simple and low-cost investment solutions – especially when they are protecting their money for their family’s future.